apdahlen/Evjen/README.md

 ## Why Evjen?

-Evjen was a devoted student and defender of Georg Sverdrup.
-He read closely, defined terms, built arguments, and pressed theological claims until their consequences became visible.
+Evjen was a devoted student and defender of Georg Sverdrup, whom he once called **“the greatest theologian that America has ever had.”** He read closely, defined terms, built arguments, and pressed theological claims until their consequences became visible.

-He was also difficult.

 His writing is systematic, polemical, persistent, and sometimes offensive to modern readers.
-He was willing to ask whether even Principle One had been stated correctly.
+Yet his admiration for Sverdrup did not prevent him from asking whether even Principle One had been stated correctly.

-That is why he matters.

-Evjen is not presented here as a hero or final authority.
-He is a **flawed witness** who forces the reader to inspect the load-bearing beams of the Free Church tradition.
+Evjen is presented here as a **flawed witness** to the Free Church tradition, not as a hero or final authority.

 ---

-## What This Book Is

-This is not a biography of Evjen, Sverdrup, or Oftedal.

-It is not a general history of the Lutheran Free Church or the AFLC.

-It is a historical argument built around the meaning and consequences of the Fundamental Principles, especially Principle One.
+## Organization

 The book is organized in five sections.

 ### 1. A Layman’s Introduction

-A contemporary introduction to Evjen, the controversy surrounding him, and the problem of hearing Sverdrup and Oftedal more than a century later.
+A contemporary introduction by Aaron Dahlen designed to **tune the reader’s ear to the world of Sverdrup, Oftedal, and Evjen**.

+More than a century separates the modern reader from their language, assumptions, hymns, polemics, and understanding of the Kingdom of God.
+The introduction supplies enough historical and conceptual context for their words to be heard in their own register rather than immediately translated into modern categories.

 It distinguishes four related categories: